ex Baltra (Galapagos yachts and cruises, Galapagos)

 |Beluga 7 night cruise|

-Christmas and New Year departures have a supplement of $200 per person.
+Christmas and New Year departures will incur a supplement.

 50% discount for children under 12 years of age (one child per adult); this discount is not applicable for Christmas and New Years departures.